The Queen’s Ransom

 While there are close to 100 relatively flat miles on the Queen’s Ransom route, this is by no means an easy ride.
 The other 130 miles are demanding, rugged, and require your full attention.
 Gaps between resupply can be lengthy on sections of the route and riders may require more water than normal due to the dry desert climate.
 If you’re looking for an incredibly rewarding but challenging desert ride, The Queen’s Ransom should be at the top of your list.

 This is a mountain bike route that’s not suitable for gravel bikes.
 Some of the singletrack is very technical and in remote locations.
 As such, there’s some risk that should be acknowledged before setting out.
 There are sandy sections of the route that can normally be ridden, but may have to be walked if it hasn’t rained in a while.
 Water sources are available but scarce, so do your research.
 It’s crucial to plan ahead and pack accordingly.

-Route Development: This route stemmed from a personal challenge to create a bikepacking loop from my front door using as much of the local area singletrack as possible.
+Route Development: This route stemmed from a personal challenge to create a bikepacking loop using as much of the local area singletrack as possible.
 I also wanted to keep the riding fun and challenging.
 There was a lot of open space to navigate, and I wanted to keep as much of this route off-pavement as possible.
 It took a few tries to figure some areas out, but in the end it all came together.
 It’s challenging enough to serve as a training ride for longer trips on the Arizona Trail, but being a loop makes it a little easier to plan.

 Submit Route Alert